Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 where we defined $E_{\bk}\equiv c_s |\bk|$.
 From Eq.~\eqref{eq:Heff-superfluid-expansion}, we also read off the following three-point interaction vertex joining two phonon and one number density fluctuations:

-We now perform a perturbative expansion with respect to the medium interaction term~\eqref{eq:medium-interaction-superfluid}.
-In this expansion, the leading one-loop diagram that contributes to the in-medium potential is given in the left diagram of Fig.~\ref{fig:phonon-exchange}.
-Recalling the zero-frequency limit in Eqs.~\eqref{eq:perturbative-V-Re} and \eqref{eq:perturbative-V-Im}, it is sufficient to evaluate the low-frequency behavior of the retarded Green's function.
+We now perform a perturbative expansion with respect to the medium interaction term~\eqref{eq:medium-interaction-superfluid}: the leading one-loop diagram that contributes to the in-medium potential is given in the left diagram of Fig.~\ref{fig:phonon-exchange}.
+Recalling Eqs.~\eqref{eq:perturbative-V-Re} and \eqref{eq:perturbative-V-Im}, we evaluate the low-frequency behavior of the retarded Green's function.
 At vanishing frequencies, the propagation of the density fluctuation $\delta\hat{n}(\bx)$ is suppressed as $\Delta_{nn} (\bk,\rmi \omega^B_n=0) = \chi$.
-Thereby, the Green's function of the number density fluctuation directly connected to the impurity lines on the left diagram of Fig.~\ref{fig:phonon-exchange} can be replaced with $\Delta_{nn} (\bk,\rmi \omega_n) \simeq \chi$ at low frequencies.
-As a result, the resulting Feynman diagram contributing to the in-medium potential is shown on the left of Fig.~\ref{fig:phonon-exchange}, which agrees with the diagram computed in Ref.~\cite{Fujii2022} to evaluate the real part of the potential.
+Thereby, the Green's function of the number density directly connected to the impurity lines on the left diagram of Fig.~\ref{fig:phonon-exchange} can be replaced with $\Delta_{nn} (\bk, \omega) \simeq \chi$ after analytic continuation to a low real frequency.
+The resulting diagram is shown on the right of Fig.~\ref{fig:phonon-exchange}, which agrees with the diagram computed in Ref.~\cite{Fujii2022} to evaluate the real part of the potential.